disability action group

-The Disability Action Group was formed in 2007 as a network to address matters related to any form of disability and welcomes all staff and students within our University.
+Our university's Disability Action Group was formed in 2007 as a network to address matters related to any form of disability and welcomes all staff and students within our university.

 Disability refers to someone who has a physical or mental impairment or an impairment that has a substantial and long-term adverse effect on the person’s ability to carry out normal day-to-day activities.

-Leeds Beckett aims to make all aspects of its provision as accessible and inclusive as possible by providing a culture and environment in which students, prospective students, visitors and staff can feel comfortable and achieve their full potential.
-This is in line both with our responsibilities under the Public Sector Equality Duty within the Equality Act (2010) and our institutional strategic aims
+We aim to make all aspects of our provision as accessible and inclusive as possible by providing a culture and environment in which students, prospective students, visitors and staff can feel comfortable and achieve their full potential.
+This is in line both with our responsibilities under the Public Sector Equality Duty within the Equality Act (2010) and our institutional strategic aims.

 The Disability Action Group is an opportunity for both staff and students to meet to address any concerns or issues that they, or fellow students, staff and visitors may be facing.

-- Improved access to James Graham: ramp access and accessible automated door
+- Improved access to James Graham building: ramp access and accessible automated door

 - Facility for portable hoists and disabled changing room at City Campus in the Rose Bowl